Migrant chaos at Budapest train station; Germany says EU rules still hold

 “Please, we are human too,” said a sign in German held up by a young boy in a smaller group which protested into the evening.

-A refugee crisis rivaling the Balkan wars of the 1990s as Europe’s worst since World War Two has polarized and confounded the European Union, which has no mechanism to cope with the arrival of hundreds of thousands of poor and desperate people.
+A refugee crisis rivalling the Balkan wars of the 1990s as Europe’s worst since World War Two has polarised and confounded the European Union, which has no mechanism to cope with the arrival of hundreds of thousands of poor and desperate people.

 Germany is likely to accept by far the largest share.
 In the case of those fleeing the Syrian civil war it has effectively suspended an EU rule that asylum seekers must apply in the first EU country they reach.